The

 The above was quoted by the first

-commanding officer of 5RAR, Lt-Col P.H.G.
+commanding officer of 5RAR, Lt-Col

-Oxley OBE in March 1965, in the battalion's
+P.H.G.
+Oxley OBE in March 1965, in the

-auditorium when addressing members of
+battalion's auditorium when addressing

-the newly formed battalion on advising
+members of the newly formed battalion

 mascot.